San Luis Potosí (city): Independence

 For a time in 1863, during the French invasion of Mexico, San Luis Potosí served as the capital of the republican government, under President Benito Juárez.

 The Plan of San Luis Potosí, issued November 20, 1910, was the opening shot of Mexico's revolution against the dictator Porfirio Díaz.
 The 1910 presidential election was stolen when Díaz had his opponent Francisco I. Madero arrested and imprisoned.
 Madero fled and issued the Plan of San Luis Potosí, declaring the election void and calling upon Mexicans to take up arms against the government.

 Today, the downtown is one of plazas and colonial architecture.
 The "Plaza de Armas" is the site of a cathedral and governor's palace (1770).
-The nearby "Templo de Nuestra Señora del Carmen," with its colorful tiled domes and famous altars, is considered among Mexico's finest churches.
+The nearby "Templo de Nuestra Señora del Carmen," with its colorful tiled domes and famous altars, is considered among Mexico's finest churches; it was founded in 1749 by Fray Nicolás de Jesús María.
 In addition, San Luis is home to the bullring Plaza de Toros Fermin Rivera.

 Outside the center, a modern industrial city has begun to grow.

 The Universidad Autónoma de San Luis Potosí (UASLP) is in the city.
 Based on a Jesuit College founded in 1624, the Instituto Científico y Literario was raised to the category of a university in 1923, and is recognized as one of Latin America's best universities.